Who We Are & What We Do

 To explain how to support each child to find the learning strategies that work for them.

 To provide advice about how to deal with the emotions behind dyslexia.

 To explain how to advocate for your child with the school.

 To explain accommodations and special consideration at school and in the VCE.

-I understand from personal experience how confusing, isolating and even soul destroying it can be to live with dyslexia.
-If you are dyslexic, or are an educator or parent wanting to support a young person with dyslexia, I encourage you to reach out.
+We understand from personal experience how confusing, isolating and even soul destroying it can be to live with dyslexia.
+If you are dyslexic, or are an educator or parent wanting to support a young person with dyslexia, we encourage you to reach out.
 Once you learn to embrace it, dyslexia can actually be a wonderful thing.

 Articles & Resources